-Anthem is a potential game, but those potentials are filled with numerous problems in how to design and build games that BioWare chooses.
+Anthem is a potential game, but those potentials are filled with numerous problems in designing and building games that BioWare chooses.

 When you think of entering a new game to explore a new, strange and hostile world, what comes to mind?
-For, it is arduous battles, exciting adventures, many wonderful scenes and an extremely fascinating story.
-BioWare’s Anthem seems to be the game with all of this and more, because it was created by the hand of BioWare, the studio that gives us Mass Effect, Dragon Age, Baldur’s Gate or Neverwinter Nights.
+For, it is arduous battles, exciting adventures, many beautiful scenes, and a fascinating story.
+BioWare’s Anthem seems to be the game with all of this and more because it was created by BioWare’s hand, the studio that gives us Mass Effect, Dragon Age, Baldur’s Gate or Neverwinter Nights.

-Therefore, gamers all over the world expect that BioWare will fulfill its promises and bring us a great new experience even though it is not a traditional RPG like BioWare.
+Therefore, gamers worldwide expect that BioWare will fulfill its promises and bring us a tremendous new experience even though it is not a traditional RPG like BioWare.

 And my friend, heartbreaking disappointment.
-Once again we see an AAA game that promises a lot, doesn’t do much.
-On the day of its launch, the reviews Anthem received were all disparaging and game forums filled with disappointing comments from gamers.
+Once again, we see an AAA game that promises a lot doesn’t do much.
+On the day of its launch, the reviews Anthem received were all disparaging and game forums filled with disappointing gamers’ comments.

 Background and plot

 On a distant planet, people stand firmly on their heels in a fortress city called Fort Tarsis.
 It was founded by Freelancer warriors who wore exosuit suits that gave them Ironman-style powers and were the force to protect people on this strange land.

 Meanwhile, the Planet Bastion is at the feet of freelancers created by Shaper – a mysterious alien race – with Anthem of Creation, a miraculous energy source present in everything.
 Then, like other irresponsible creators, the Shaper disappeared, leaving their artifacts scattered across the planet.